bbc/simorgh/src/integration/README.md

 #### Canonical only tests

-For tests that should be run only on the canonical platform, we should add these tests to a file called `canonicalTests.js`.
+Tests that should be run only on the canonical platform need to be contained in a tests to a file called `canonicalTests.js`.
 An example of a canonical test would be like

 ```js
 export default () => {